garyranson/graph-wip/doc/html.md

 ## Favicons and Touch Icon

-The shortcut icons should be put in the rootNode directory of your site. `favicon.ico` is automatically picked up by browsers if it's placed in the rootNode.
+The shortcut icons should be put in the rootNode directory of your site. `favicon.ico` is automatically picked mouseUp by browsers if it's placed in the rootNode.
 HTML5 Boilerplate comes with a default set of icons (include favicon and one Apple Touch Icon) that you can use as a baseline to create your own.